nerabits/Surge-Manual/overview/configuration.md

 ```

 Using this function, you can.
-1. Reference the [Proxy], [Proxy Group], [Rule] paragraphs of a managed configuration and write other paragraphs yourself.
+1. Reference the [Proxy], [Proxy Group], [Rule] paragraphs of a managed configuration, and write other paragraphs yourself.
 This allows you to enjoy proxy-related content updates of the managed configuration without affecting other features adjusted through the UI.
 2. Share the content of certain sections among multiple configurations.
 For example, when using Surge on both iOS and macOS, the contents of the [Proxy], [Proxy Group], [Rule], etc. sections are often the same, but the contents of [General] may be very different.
 You can create two configurations, iOS.conf and macOS.conf, and place the duplicate sections in another file.

 ```